jayacotton/macro/README.md

 gcc is giving the best results.
 With clang and cc I am getting a memory fault in the ExpandText code.
 Need to chase that down real soon now.

-This code is also known to work on cygwin with gcc.
+This code is also known to work on cygwin with gcc, ubuntu, and solaris.

+TO BUILD:

+git the code to your machine.

+cd to the macro directory
+touch NEWS
+touch README
+touch AUTHORS
+sh ./autogen.sh
+./configure
+make
+make install